Ponyboy47/Pathman/README.md

 A type-safe path library for Apple's Swift language.

 ## Motivation
 I am not a big fan of Foundation's `FileManager`.
-I find it to be an ugly API that has inconsistent results when used cross-platform (Linux support/stability is important to most of the things for which I use Swift), and it lacks the type-safety and ease-of-use that most Swift API's are expected to have (`FileAttributeKey` anyone?).
+Foundation in general has inconsistent results when used cross-platform (Linux support/stability is important to most of the things for which I use Swift), and `FileManager` lacks the type-safety and ease-of-use that most Swift API's are expected to have (`FileAttributeKey` anyone?).
 So I built TrailBlazer!
 The first type-safe swift path library built around the lower level C API's (everything else out there is really just a wrapper around `FileManager`).

 ## Goals
 - Type safety